LeRicNet/contigconstructor/README.md

 --verbose
 ```

-During execution you will see the something similar to following display:
+During execution you will see the something similar to the following display:

 ```
 	 ** Loading Query Sequence and Target Sequences